Family Or Facebook?

 Family is a strange concept.
 The circles you spend most of your life with are already decided for you, years before you even hit the earth.
 The concept of choosing your family is something that I feel strongly about and its paid off for me.
 (Sorry “real” family)

-The jury is out on whether Facebook Live killed internet radio but I’m here to stand tall with internet radio.
+The jury is out on whether Facebook Live killed internet radio but I’m here to stand tall with internet radio and FM radio.
 Facebook is something that we struggle to live with but would struggle to live without too.

 Now, enjoying music by yourself is good but enjoying with others can make the experience a damn site better.
 Not just for you but for the DJs that spend hours behind the scenes curating music for your pleasure.